milandjurdjevic/strinum/README.md

 **Strinum** is a lightweight and powerful library that can help you work with enums and strings more efficiently and elegantly.

+## Features
+- **Automatic Enum Stringification**: The generator intelligently analyzes your source code to identify enum types and creates stringification extension methods for each enum, streamlining the process of converting enum members to strings.
+- **Customizable Output**: Tailor the generated code to match your project's coding standards and conventions.
+The source generator offers configuration options, allowing you to customize the output to align with your team's preferences.
+- **Increased Productivity**: Save time and reduce the likelihood of errors by automating the creation of enum stringification methods.
+Focus on building robust features while the EnumStringifyGenerator handles the repetitive task of enum string conversion.

 ## Benchmark

 | Method        | Sample |      Mean |     Error |    StdDev |   Gen0 | Allocated |